ugoviti/izpbx/README.md

 Tested Host Operating Systems:
   - CentOS 6/7/8
-  - Fedora Core 31/32
+  - Fedora Core >30
   - Debian 10
   - Ubuntu 20.04

 # Upgrading izPBX

-1. Upgrade the version of izpbx downloading a new tgz release, or changing image tag into **docker-compose.yml** file (from git releases page, verify if upstream docker compose was updated), or if you cloned directly from GIT, use the following commands as quick method:
+1. Upgrade the version of izpbx by downloading a new tgz release, or changing image tag into **docker-compose.yml** file (from git releases page, verify if upstream docker compose was updated), or if you cloned directly from GIT, use the following commands as quick method:
 ```
 cd /opt/izpbx
 git pull